thephez/dash-user-docs/docs/core/guide/core-guide-wallets-wallet-files.md

 Because of that, a <<glossary:hardened extended private key>> is much less useful than a normal extended private key---however, hardened extended private keys create a firewall through which multi-level key derivation compromises cannot happen.
 Because hardened child extended public keys cannot generate grandchild chain codes on their own, the compromise of a parent extended public key cannot be combined with the compromise of a grandchild private key to create great-grandchild extended private keys.

 The HD protocol uses different index numbers to indicate whether a normal or hardened key should be generated.
 Index numbers from `0x00` to `0x7fffffff` (0 to 2<sup>31</sup>-1) will generate a normal key; index numbers from `0x80000000` to `0xffffffff` will generate a hardened key.
 To make descriptions easy, many developers use the [prime symbol](https://en.wikipedia.org/wiki/Prime_%28symbol%29) to indicate hardened keys, so the first normal key (0x00) is 0 and the first hardened key (0x80000000) is 0´.

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "Dash developers typically use the ASCII apostrophe rather than the unicode prime symbol, a convention we will henceforth follow."
+> Dash developers typically use the ASCII apostrophe rather than the unicode prime symbol, a convention we will henceforth follow.
-}
-[/block]

 This compact description is further combined with slashes prefixed by *m* or *M* to indicate hierarchy and key type, with *m* being a private key and *M* being a public key.
 For example, m/0'/0/122' refers to the 123rd hardened private child (by index number) of the first normal child (by index) of the first hardened child (by index) of the master private key.
 The following hierarchy illustrates prime notation and hardened key firewalls.

 ![Example HD Wallet Tree Using Prime Notation](https://dash-docs.github.io/img/dev/en-hd-tree.svg)